SwedbankPay/developer.swedbankpay.com/modules-sdks/pax-terminal/instore-solution/NET/Methods/reverselastasync.md

 description: Task\<ReversalRequestResult\> ReverseLastAsync()
 ---

-ReverseLastAsync will reverse last transaction made if it was approved.
+ReverseLastAsync will reverse the last transaction made if it was approved.

 ### Returns